cmf3673/Data-Analytics-Snippets/README.md

 # Data Analytics Snippets
-A collection of code from personal projects and classes.
+A small collection of ML and data exploration code from personal projects and classes.

+To start:

+    pip install -r requirements.txt